MRJ-XZ/ESP8266-Serial-Interrupt/docs/README.md

 setup interrupt threshold:

     WRITE_PERI_REG(UART_CONF1(0) , (<max length of buffer> & UART_RXFIFO_FULL_THRHD) << UART_RXFIFO_FULL_THRHD_S);
-e.g. if max length of buffer is 0x14 (20 in decimal), after recieving 20 bytes, the interrupt will be activated.
+e.g. if max length of buffer is 0x14 (20 in decimal), after receiving 20 bytes, the interrupt will be activated.

 Call these functions to clear other interrupts: